mabdulkadr/Intune-Scripts/Intune-Proactive-Remediations/Repair-ADSecureChannel/README.md

 * Secure channel repair requires line-of-sight to a writable domain controller; without DC connectivity the verification fails and the script exits `1`.
 * Non-domain-joined devices always exit `0` in both scripts (not applicable).
 * Detection errors deliberately exit `2` so Intune never treats a crashed detection as non-compliance.
+* **Access denied (0x80070005) during the password reset means the computer account lacks the AD 'Reset password' right.** Grant that right on the computer object, run `netdom resetpwd /server:<DC> /userd:<admin> /passwordd:*` once from the console, or rejoin to a fresh machine account — then re-run remediation.
+The script logs exactly which method was denied (`Test-ComputerSecureChannel -Repair` vs `nltest /sc_reset`).

 ---